-Lake County Center for Independent Living (LCCIL) is a non-residential, cross-disability organization governed and staffed by a majority of people with disabilities.
+Lake County Center for Independent Living (LCCIL) is a non-residential, cross-disability 501(c)3 not-for-profit organization governed and staffed by a majority of people with disabilities.
 We advocate for a fully accessible society that is inclusive of everyone.
 LCCIL believes that the disability community must have the freedom and opportunity to control our own lives.

 It is LCCIL's mission to empower people with disabilities to lead self-directed lives as valued members of the community.

 We achieve our mission through programs within these core services: